esbtools/esb-message-admin/README.md

 enabled.
 This basically means you can deploy ESB Message Admin where you want and plug in the puzzle pieces you want!

 ##Documentation
-Full documentation can be found at the [esb-message-admin GitBooks site](https://esbtools.gitbooks.io/esb-message-admin/content/).
+Full documentation the ESB Message Admin project and associated applications can be found at the [esb-message-admin GitBooks site](https://esbtools.gitbooks.io/esb-message-admin/content/).